-Dr. James Raper, the team is comprised of Campus Recreation, Office of the Chaplain, Learning Assistance Center & Disability Services, Student Health Service, University Counseling Center, and the Office of Wellbeing.
-Directors from these offices and their staffs work closely together to carry out the team's mission: To engage the Wake Forest University community in comprehensive and inclusive health and wellbeing practices.
-The Office of Wellbeing leads the campus in making wellbeing a part of every experience in the lives of our students, faculty, and staff.
-The office serves as the campus hub for Wake Forest University's eight dimensional Thrive wellbeing initiative.
-Through rich collaboration and a commitment to excellence, we aim to maximize the lived experience of every Deacon on this campus and beyond.
-Because of Thrive and the Office of Wellbeing, the Wake Forest University community is more aware of the value of individual and community wellbeing, better equipped with the tools to navigate life, and demonstrates positive and meaningful behaviors.
+President Dr. James Raper, the team of offices is comprised of Campus Recreation, Office of the Chaplain, Learning Assistance Center & Disability Services, Student Health Service, University Counseling Center, and the Office of Wellbeing.
+Directors from these offices and their staff work closely together to carry out the team's mission: To engage the Wake Forest University community in comprehensive and inclusive health and wellbeing practices.